elastic/kibana/src/plugins/embeddable/public/public.api.md

 //
 // @public (undocumented)
 export function isReferenceOrValueEmbeddable(incoming: unknown): incoming is ReferenceOrValueEmbeddable;

+// Warning: (ae-missing-release-tag) "isRowClickTriggerContext" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export const isRowClickTriggerContext: (context: ChartActionContext) => context is RowClickContext;

 // Warning: (ae-missing-release-tag) "isSavedObjectEmbeddableInput" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //